angular/angular/aio/content/guide/dynamic-form.md

 ## Compose dynamic form contents

-The dynamic form itself will be represented by a container component, which you will add in a later step.
+The dynamic form itself is represented by a container component, which you add in a later step.
 Each question is represented in the form component's template by an `<app-question>` tag, which matches an instance of `DynamicFormQuestionComponent`.

 The `DynamicFormQuestionComponent` is responsible for rendering the details of an individual question based on values in the data-bound question object.